Entry Nine: The End of a Chapter

 “Chlorine bleach releases dioxin, furans and other organochlorines into the air, can cause sore throats, coughs, wheezing, shortness of breath, fluid in the lungs and studies have shown a relationship between dioxin exposure and cancer, birth defects, and developmental/reproductive disorders.”

-Not only are there eco-friendly bleaches, but there are homemade solutions that can do some real battle damage without leaving the battlefield all bloody.
-Thanks to homesogood’s article I discovered healthier alternatives for my sister’s apartment.
-Among those natural bleaches are:
+Not only are there eco-friendly bleaches, but there are some excellent homemade cleaning solutions.
+Thanks to homesogood’s article I discovered these cool alternatives:

 - Lemon Juice – I love this one for lightening my hair in the summer!